Improve District Heating: Industry

 Does it work?

 Since the development of cultivated meat is still in its infancy, there is limited evidence on its emissions savings potential from large-scale production.
 Preliminary estimates differ by an order of magnitude, depending on the energy source used in the lab environment.
-Using fossil energy sources, emissions generated from the production of one kilogram of cultivated meat could reach 25 kilograms CO₂‑eq.
-If renewable energy is used, emissions could be about two kilograms CO₂‑eq per kilogram of cultivated meat.
+Using fossil energy sources, emissions generated from the production of 1 kg of cultivated meat could reach 25 kg CO₂‑eq.
+If renewable energy is used, emissions could be about 2 kg CO₂‑eq/kg of cultivated meat.
 By comparison, producing a kilogram of beef from livestock generates 80–100 kilograms CO₂‑eq, on average.
 Almost half of those emissions from livestock beef are in the form of methane.
-Producing pig meat and poultry meat generates about 12 kilograms and 10 kilograms of CO₂‑eq, respectively.
+Producing pig meat and poultry meat generates about 12 kg and 10 kg CO₂‑eq, respectively.
 Based on these estimates, cultivated meat could substantially reduce the emissions of beef.
 Compared to pork and chicken, however, its emissions depend on the source of energy used during production.

 Why are we excited?